Starbucks (NASDAQ:SBUX) PT Raised to $126.00

-Starbucks (NASDAQ:SBUX) had its price objective raised by analysts at Wells Fargo & Company from $120.00 to $126.00 in a report released on Tuesday, The Fly reports.
-The brokerage currently has an “overweight” rating on the coffee company’s stock.
-Wells Fargo & Company‘s price objective indicates a potential upside of 10.60% from the stock’s current price.
+Starbucks (NASDAQ:SBUX) had its target price boosted by equities researchers at Wells Fargo & Company from $120.00 to $126.00 in a research note issued on Monday, Benzinga reports.
+The brokerage presently has an “overweight” rating on the coffee company’s stock.
+Wells Fargo & Company‘s price target would suggest a potential upside of 6.73% from the stock’s current price.

-Other analysts also recently issued research reports about the company.
-Atlantic Securities began coverage on Starbucks in a research report on Tuesday, April 6th.
-They issued an “overweight” rating and a $128.00 target price on the stock.
-Argus boosted their price target on Starbucks from $116.00 to $132.00 and gave the stock a “buy” rating in a research report on Tuesday.
-Barclays boosted their price target on Starbucks from $122.00 to $125.00 in a research report on Wednesday, January 27th.
-Cowen boosted their price target on Starbucks from $112.00 to $120.00 and gave the stock an “outperform” rating in a research report on Thursday, March 18th.
-Finally, Morgan Stanley boosted their price target on Starbucks from $106.00 to $110.00 and gave the stock an “equal weight” rating in a research report on Wednesday, January 27th.
-Nine equities research analysts have rated the stock with a hold rating and nineteen have assigned a buy rating to the company’s stock.
-Starbucks presently has an average rating of “Buy” and a consensus price target of $109.44.
+Other analysts have also recently issued reports about the stock.
+Credit Suisse Group increased their price objective on shares of Starbucks from $114.00 to $116.00 and gave the stock an “outperform” rating in a research note on Wednesday, January 27th.
+Atlantic Securities began coverage on shares of Starbucks in a research note on Tuesday, April 13th.
+They set an “overweight” rating and a $128.00 target price for the company.
+Telsey Advisory Group lifted their price objective on shares of Starbucks from $108.00 to $120.00 and gave the stock a “market perform” rating in a research note on Tuesday, March 23rd.
+The Goldman Sachs Group assumed coverage on shares of Starbucks in a report on Tuesday, January 19th.
+They issued a “buy” rating and a $115.00 target price for the company.
+Finally, Morgan Stanley raised their target price on shares of Starbucks from $106.00 to $110.00 and gave the stock an “equal weight” rating in a report on Wednesday, January 27th.
+Nine research analysts have rated the stock with a hold rating and eighteen have given a buy rating to the company’s stock.
+Starbucks has a consensus rating of “Buy” and a consensus price target of $110.92.

 Starbucks Corporation, together with its subsidiaries, operates as a roaster, marketer, and retailer of specialty coffee worldwide.
 The company operates through three segments: Americas, International, and Channel Development.
 Its stores offer coffee and tea beverages, roasted whole bean and ground coffees, single-serve and ready-to-drink beverages, and iced tea; and various food products, such as pastries, breakfast sandwiches, and lunch items.